katrinalea/beer-ui-kw/README.md

 Pagenation buttons at the bottom of the screen do not update as filter function takes place, unsure how to implement this sadly.

-netlify link to proj <a href = "beer-ui.netlify.app">
+netlify link to proj <a href = "https://beer-ui.netlify.app/">